 Skills Section Structure:

-Technical/Hard Skills: [List tools, software, methodologies from your target field even if learned through courses]
+Technical and Hard Skills: List tools, software, methodologies from your target field even if learned through courses.

 Format: Use a clean, comma-separated list.
 No icons, no ratings.